laravel/wayfinder/readme.md

 });
 ```

-It may also be useful to register aliases for importing the generated files into your app:
+For convenience, you may also wish to register aliases for importing the generated files into your application:

 ```ts
 export default defineConfig({